yrik/inkos/README.md

 ### Why?
 E-ink displays don't light in your eyes, they use reflected light, which is natural and causes less tireness.

+### Contributors are needed
+Star the project or open PR if you would like to contribute.